Organic Gardening

 Acidifying fertilizers include sphagnum peat, ammonium nitrate, iron sulfate, ammonium sulfate, aluminum sulfate, and organic mulches.
 Make sure when you purchase your fertilizer, you read the label on the bag to make sure it is an acidifying fertilizer.
 Oh!
 One more thing, before you rush out into the garden to add the fertilizer, take a moment and read the manufactures instructions on use.

 If your soil is too acidic, you can lower soil acidity by adding limestone which contains calcium and magnesium.
-Before you buy, check at any organic gardening outlet for this product manufactured in a pelletized form.
+Before you buy, check at any organic gardening outlet for this product manufactured in a pelletize form.
 It is not as dusty as powdered lime and your nostrils and your clothing will thank you.
 Again, read the manufactures instructions before use.

 Organic Gardening Involves The Right Nutrients in The Soil

 As we said earlier, successful organic gardening begins with healthy soil.
-Your vegetable plants need Nitrogen to encourage leaf growth, Phosphorus to encourage roots and flowers, and Potassium to encourage vitality and health of your plants.
+Your vegetable plants need Nitrogen to encourage leaf growth, Phosphorus to encourage roots and flowers, and Potassium to encourage vitality

 There are many organic fertilizers available on the market you can purchase to amend your soil if it is lacking proper nutrients, and most are available processed and packaged.